Xqhare/Mawu/README.md

 # Mawu
 A simple JSON and CSV parsing library written in rust.

 Mawu, named after the ancient creator goddess Mawu in West African mythology, offers a simple yet robust and reliable JSON and CSV parsing library implementing the rfc4180, rfc8259 and the ECMA-404 standard.
-It is a zero dependency library.
+It is not a zero dependency library, it's only dependency is `unicode-segmentation`.

 Also, it should be said that this is a hobbyist repo and is probably not ready for production use.